junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 **<u>Complete Outline</u>**: get Lucifer→help Lucifer recover (Lucifer suggest get Michael but they refuse)→daily episode with ghost&demon(+surprise reunions+troubles)→(Cas+situation get worse, Heaven can't wait longer) get Michael→help them make peace→they align to destroy world→S/D say yes, kill each other, heaven is saved, Cas thought they died, go to Heaven/vail to find them, let them decide if they want back→TFW back together, heaven on their command, thought problem solved, Cas is still dying→Dean use his soul power heal Cas, soul-grace dance, Cas is saved, TFW HE

-**<u>destiel relationship arc</u>**: start with best friends, Dean "I need you", Cas already love Dean more than anything including the world → still keep the "love" to be just "love", not partnership love, still friend-family-brotherly love, but make Dean gradually realize what does that mean: no definition, but can be weighed, "everything has a price", Dean figures how much he would be willing to sacrifice to trade for Cas, just as much as his any other family member and more, so even if he doesn't admit, his action is already saying out loud: he is willing to sacrifice anything including the world for Cas (no need for verbal confession unless vibe feels right)
+**<u>destiel relationship arc</u>**: start with best friends, Dean "I need you" "family/brother", Cas already love Dean more than anything including the world → still keep the "love" to be just friendship/family love, not romantic love, still friend-family-brotherly love, but make Dean gradually realize what does that mean: no definition, but can be weighed, "everything has a price", Dean figures how much he would be willing to sacrifice to trade/sacrifice for Cas, just as much as his any other family member and more, so even if he doesn't admit, his action is already saying out loud: he is willing to sacrifice anything including Sam and his own life and the world for Cas (no need for verbal confession unless vibe feels right)